dokku/dokku-solr/README.md

 dokku solr:app-links <app>
 ```

-List all solr services that are linked to the 'playground' app.
+List all solr services that are linked to the `playground` app.

 ```shell
 dokku solr:app-links playground